Rahmenordnung/toy_storie_shop/README.md

 __Toggle button__ When clicked once it hides the respective card where the charts are contained, twice it shows it back again.
 This can be helpfull in order to ease the graphs display and their analysis.

 __The charts__ are interactive and responsive and if clicked they will show the section clicked and if clicked back again that will go to the normal view again.
+And they will be responsive to mobile devices.

 __Back to top button__ It will take the user when clicked to the top of the page.